-- 17 Swanley Working Men's Club (February 2015) The premises were demolished in July 2016.
-The Council is preparing proposals for a residential-led development on this site together with the adjacent car park.
-Discussions are on-going with West Kent Housing Association for the inclusion of their neighbouring land into a wider scheme.
-The Council is looking to adopt a build to let model.
-Stage 2 design work is currently being completed which will then allow the financial parameters to be set.
-The project is progressing to programme and construction could commence in winter 2022, subject to planning consent. - 18 96 High Street, Sevenoaks (February 2017) This premise consists of ground floor retail space, 1st and 2nd floor office space.
+Swanley Working Men's Club (February 2015) - The premises were demolished in July 2016.
+In June 2022, The Council made a planning application for 93 apartments arranged over 4 to 6 storeys on this site, together with the adjacent car park and land owned by West Kent Housing Association.
+The planning application was refused permission and options for the site are being reviewed in light of the decision.
+Aside from planning, the recent increase in interest rates and higher build costs are making it difficult to bring forward development at the current time.

+- 96 High Street, Sevenoaks (February 2017) This premise consists of ground floor retail space, 1st and 2nd floor office space.
 The land at the rear is next to a District Council car park which in turn is next to the bus station and therefore has the potential to support the Council's regeneration ambitions.
 Discussions have taken place and are ongoing with KCC to include land in their ownership to bring forward a larger scheme.
-Consultants are being appointed to prepare a masterplan and feasibility study that will be used to establish terms with a private sector development partner, which will be procured in 2022.
-The ground floor retail space is in occupation, with Hospice in the Weald having been granted a short-term lease following the insolvency of our long-term tenants during the Covid-19 pandemic.
-The second floor is still in occupation by Second Floor Studios CIC and their lease is being made co-terminus with that on the ground floor.

-- 19 Croft Road, Westerham This land formally in the Council's ownership was sold to a developer to build 18 residential units which are being built in two phases.
+Consultants have been appointed with a masterplan and feasibility study prepared to establish appropriate mix of uses, values and with a view to agreeing terms with a private sector development partner.
+The ground floor retail space is occupied by Hospice in the Weald on a short-term lease, subject to a developer's break clause on a rolling basis.
+The second floor is still in occupation by Second Floor Studios CIC and their lease is being made co-terminus with that on the ground floor. - 20 Croft Road, Westerham This land formally in the Council's ownership was sold to a developer to build 18 residential units which are being built in two phases.
 The Council took up an option to acquire two houses at a discount (based on an agreed price formula), one house in each phase.
 The option to acquire the house in the first phase was exercised on behalf of Quercus 7, and it has since been let on an Assured Shorthold Tenancy providing regular monthly income.
-The option to acquire the house in the second phase was exercised by the Council, which is currently in the process of selling it. - 20 All of the Council's acquisitions have been supported by a thorough business case and approved by the Improvement & Innovation Portfolio Holder in consultation with the Finance & Investment Portfolio Holder as required by Council.
+The option to acquire the house in the second phase was exercised by the Council, and the house was sold on the open market for £640,000, realising a return on investment of around 7%. - All of the Council's acquisitions have been supported by a thorough business case and approved by the Improvement & Innovation Portfolio Holder in consultation with the Finance & Investment Portfolio Holder as required by Council.